JingweiZuo/SE4TeC/README.md

 # SE4TeC
-## A Scalable engine for Efficient and Expressive Time series Classification
+## A Scalable Engine for efficient and expressive Time Series Classification

 <center>By Jingwei ZUO, Karine ZEITOUNI and Yehia TAHER.</center>